chibisnorlax/acnhfaq/index.md

 No. It is 100% impossible for them to request to move out.

 ### Does hitting a villager/pushing a villager/talking to a villager until they get the purple squiggly/reporting the villager to Isabelle make them more likely to ask to move out?
 No. Anyone claiming that these methods increase the likelihood of villagers asking to move out have been misinformed.

+### How do I trade a villager to another player?
+Receiving player: Must have an empty, unsold plot.
+(Note: This cannot be plot 3-6 if the player is in the beginning stages of the game.)

+Giving player: Must have the villager of interest in boxes moving *out*. ("In boxes" refers to the day after the villager asks to move out of the island, when their belongings are packed up in cardboard boxes in their home.)

+The receiving player visits the giving player's island and speaks to the villager of interest twice, which will prompt the "You should move in" dialogue option.
+After the villager has spoken to the receiving player's Resident Services, the receiving player's empty plot should say SOLD with the villager's name on it.

+Note that villager-for-villager trades happen in the same way, but require both players have an extra empty plot to purchase or require time travel.

 ### How often does someone visit my campsite?
 Campsite visitors are determined on a percent chance roll, where the chance is based on when your last campsite visitor was.